Add Recipe!Hit The 'ADD RECIPE' Button To Submit Your Recipes On VeganRecipeNews.

 In particular, for people with Indigestion, bloating, diarrhea, irritable bowel syndrome,

 and chronic inflammatory diseases, for example, rheumatism, Coriander can provide relief.
-The herb has been even proven by infections and as a detox.
+The herb has even been proven effective in treating infections and as a detoxifier.

 Against digestive disorders

-Ayurveda and Traditional Chinese Medicine (TCM) use a long time the healing power of Coriander in digestive disorders.
-Now modern science is interested in its soothing effect on the gastrointestinal tract.
+Ayurveda and Traditional Chinese Medicine (TCM) have utilized the healing properties of Coriander for a long time in the treatment of digestive disorders.
+Modern science is now interested in its soothing effect on the gastrointestinal tract.
 Applications range from loss of appetite and stomach pain, diarrhea, flatulence, and bloating to irritable bowel syndrome.

 Even a cup of Cilantro tea can be a remedy for all (mild) gastrointestinal complaints.

-Even more surprising is the potency of the oil against bacterial infections.
+Even more surprising is the oil’s potency against bacterial infections.

 Cilantro oil against infections